bio3d-vision/bio3d-vision.github.io/platelet-description.md

 title: 'platelet-em'
 ---

-Created by [LCIMB](about-lcimb/) in collaboration with the [Storrie lab](https://physiology.uams.edu/faculty/brian-storrie/).
 The **platelet-em** dataset contains two 3D scanning electron microscope (EM) images of human platelets, as well as instance and semantic segmentations of those two image volumes.

 This data has been reviewed by NIBIB, contains no PII or PHI, and is cleared for public release.
 All files use a multipage uint16 TIF format.
 A 3D image with size [Z, X, Y] is saved as Z pages of size [X, Y].
 Image voxels are approximately 40x10x10 nm<sup>3</sup>.